Canada - Democratic Republic of Congo Relations

 Canada's relations with the DRC are mainly focused on the longstanding support of efforts to ensure the establishment of a durable peace, particularly in the eastern part of the country.
-Canada continues to emphasize the importance of addressing the root causes and the drivers of the conflict in the East, among others, the ethnic tensions, the disputes over resources and territories and the funding of the hostilities through the traffic of blood minerals.
-We urge the DRC to pursue its reform of the security sector so as to establish its capacity to maintain order on its territory.
-Canada is also concerned about the prevalence of human rights violations, particularly acts of sexual violence in the eastern DRC.
-Canada encourages the DRC to prosecute those who commit such violations.
-In this regard, Canada issued press releases expressing its strong concerns, available on the Department of Foreign Affairs, Trade and Development (DFATD) Internet site.
+Canada continues to emphasize the importance of addressing the root causes and the drivers of the conflict in the East, among others, the ethnic tensions, the disputes over resources and territories and the funding of the hostilities through the exploitation and illegal trafficking of natural resources.
+Canada is concerned about the prevalence of human rights violations, particularly acts of sexual violence in the eastern DRC.
 Canada continues to work with its international partners and those in the Great Lakes Region through its diplomatic and humanitarian commitments, development and peacekeeping aid, for which Canada gave more than $500 million since 2006.

 The DRC hosted the 14th Francophonie Summit in Kinshasa in October 2012.
 Prime Minister Stephen Harper attended the Summit, and took this opportunity to express his concern about the situation in the DRC and stress the necessity of making progress in the area of human rights, promoting democracy and stabilizing the situation in the East.
 He also announced additional assistance for the transparent and responsible management of natural resources and to fight and prevent sexual violence.
 This additional support will mainly be aimed at ensuring that those who commit such violence are brought to justice and given appropriate sentences.